Essay guidelines

 - How do you think they’ll respond to the details you’ve given them?

-A thesis statement should be debatable and contain enough information to tempt readers to become emotionally invested in your writing.Choose an outline structure
+A thesis statement should be debatable and contain enough information to tempt readers to become emotionally invested in your writing.Example: Thesis statement in the outline

 There are two main structures for an essay outline: alphanumeric and decimal structures.